zerotier/terraform-multicloud-quickstart/README.md

 you will need to accept the Marketplace agreement for the Ubuntu AMI.
 On GCP, you will be prompted to enable Cloud APIs.

-To lower the bar of entry, you can toggle which cloud vendors are used in the lab.
+To lower the bar of entry, you can toggle which cloud vendors are enabled.

 <p align="center">
 <img src="https://i.imgur.com/5tRu35i.jpeg" alt="old man yells at cloud" /><br/>